Gasoline: Tetraethyl lead

-Gasoline, when used in high-compression internal combustion engines, tends to auto-ignite or "detonate" causing damaging engine knocking (also called "pinging" or "pinking").
+Gasoline, when used in high-compression internal combustion engines, tends to auto-ignite or "detonate" causing damaging engine knocking, also called "pinging" or "pinking".
 To address this problem, tetraethyl lead (TEL) was widely adopted as an additive for gasoline in the 1920s.
-With a growing awareness of the seriousness of the extent of environmental and health damage caused by lead compounds, however, and the incompatibility of lead with catalytic converters, governments began to mandate reductions in gasoline lead.
+With a growing awareness of the seriousness of the extent of environmental and health damage caused by lead compounds, and the incompatibility of lead with catalytic converters, governments began to mandate reductions in gasoline lead.